 When attempting to obtain possession of your property as a landlord (when it is let out on an Assured Shorthold Tenancy Agreement), there are two routes that can be followed.
-Dan Coleman explains how Section 8 and Section 21 of the Housing Act 1988, as subsequently amended, can assist.
+Helen Porter, Partner in our Litigation and Dispute Resolution team explains how Section 8 and Section 21 of the Housing Act 1988, as subsequently amended, can assist.

 Those serving in the Army, RAF or Navy can struggle to get on the property ladder; they are not always based in the UK and can find it harder to raise a deposit.
 These members of our society make a commitment for our country and so in April 2014, the Forces Help to Buy Scheme was launched.
 Earlier this year, for their two year anniversary it was announced that loans have reached £100million.

 As summer approaches and we look into making the most of our valued weekends and potential summer holidays, we weigh up the options of buying a rural or coastal retreat.

 With the influx of new Landlords prior to the Stamp Duty Land Tax (“SDLT”) rate increase on 1st April 2016, these Landlords will now need to consider the strategies of managing their properties and establish which method suits them best.